-Their unofficial theme of 2018 seems to be rainbows, and since it’s been cold and grey here, I was so excited to fill the walls with a little sunshine and color!
-Their shapes and colors remind me of a series of paintings by one of my very favorite artists – Frank Stella.
-The curving arcs and glowing color combinations in Frank’s Protractor Series are stunning to see in person – and a quick google image search will help you understand why rainbows and Stellas go together like peanut butter and jelly.
+The shapes and colors are influenced by a series of paintings by one of my very favorite artists, Frank Stella.
+The curving arcs and glowing color combinations in Frank’s Protractor Series are stunning to see in person – and a quick Google image search will help you understand why rainbows and Stellas go together like peanut butter and jelly.

-Although I used pre-printed rainbows, you can draw, paint or print your own with different art materials.
+Although I designed and used printed rainbows, you can draw, paint or cut out your own with different art materials.
 You can also experiment with making cool or warm-hued rainbows.
-Mixing and matching rainbows was a huge hit here, and if you try this, I’d love to hear how it went for you!
-Bonus: these collages look AH-MA-ZING when finished – especially if you make a whole group – they also worked perfectly with our magical unicorn scratch art!
+Mixing and matching rainbows has been an ENORMOUS hit, and if you try this, I’d love to hear how it went for you!

 Visit our latest variation on this project with our new rainbow road abstract art for kids tutorial!

-To make Frank Stella deconstructed rainbow collages you’ll need:
+To make your own deconstructed rainbow collage art, you’ll need:

-Color or paint your own set of rainbows – or use our rainbow art printable (in classic Frank Stella colors!).
-I recommend making at least 4-6 different rainbows, with different color combinations – this will give you a great variety of size & color combinations to choose from!
+Color or paint your own set of rainbows – or use our printable rainbow templates (in classic Frank Stella colors!).
+I recommend making or printing at least 3-4 different rainbows with different color combinations – this will give you a great variety of sizes & color combinations to choose from!

 Cut each of your rainbows apart by color so they create a series of different-colored arcs in all sizes.